 - After SPISE, students are further assisted with their university application and financial aid packages.
-SPISE graduates are also eligible to apply to the CSF-CADSTI-NE Internship Program to carry out technology research at Companies and Universities in the Region and the US.
+SPISE graduates are also eligible to apply to the CSF-CADSTI-NE Internship Program to carry out technology research at Companies and Universities in the Region, the US, Canada and the UK.

 - The SPISE environment discourages rote learning, and teaches the students how to focus on understanding and applying the fundamentals so as to achieve mastery of the material.
 This empowers them to be able to tackle complex problems.
 Grades are not emphasized; mastery of the subject is.